Elisabeth Sladen: Autobiography

-Elisabeth Sladen: The Autobiography was released posthumously on 7 November 2011 by Aurum Press Ltd. The book was launched at 'The Doctor Who Experience', Kensington Olympia on 26 November 2011, in the presence of Brian Miller, Sadie Miller, Tom Baker and Terrance Dicks.
+Elisabeth Sladen: The Autobiography was released posthumously on 7 November 2011, by Aurum Press Ltd. The book was launched at 'The Doctor Who Experience', Kensington Olympia on 26 November 2011, in the presence of Brian Miller, Sadie Miller, Tom Baker and Terrance Dicks.

 The BBC released an audio CD version of the book, read by fellow Doctor Who alumna Caroline John, on 1 December 2011.
-The foreword for the book was written by fellow Doctor Who actor David Tennant, who portrayed the tenth Doctor.
+The foreword for the book was written by fellow Doctor Who actor David Tennant, who portrayed the Tenth Doctor.

 Personal life

 Sladen married actor Brian Miller on 8 June 1968 in Liverpool.
 Their daughter, Sadie Miller, appeared alongside Sladen in the 1993 documentary, Thirty Years in the TARDIS, wearing a replica of the Andy Pandy overalls Sladen wore in The Hand of Fear.

 Death

-Sladen was diagnosed with pancreatic cancer in February 2011 and died on 19 April 2011, though she had once fought it before, over a decade earlier in 1999.
+Sladen was diagnosed with pancreatic cancer in February 2011 and died on 19 April 2011; she had previously fought the disease in 1999.
 She was 65.
-Her death was widely reported in the UK—on the BBC One Ten O'Clock News; as one of the rolling headlines of the BBC News channel for the day; featuring prominently on many commercial television news reports (including Granada which serves her native Liverpool); on the front page of the Daily Mirror and the Liverpool Echo; and in the obituary features of almost every UK newspaper.
+Her death was widely reported in the UK—on the BBC Ten O'Clock News; as one of the rolling headlines of the BBC News channel for the day; featuring prominently on many commercial television news reports (including Granada which serves her native Liverpool); on the front page of the Daily Mirror and the Liverpool Echo; and in the obituary features of almost every UK newspaper.

 The first episode of the sixth series of Doctor Who, "The Impossible Astronaut", aired on the following Saturday, and opened with a screen dedicating the episode to her memory.
-Straight afterward a special programme called My Sarah Jane: A Tribute to Elisabeth Sladen was aired on CBBC.
+A special programme - My Sarah Jane: A Tribute to Elisabeth Sladen - was aired on CBBC immediately afterwards.
 In 2012 the new companion, Jenna Coleman's character, was named Clara.
 This was interpreted by some fans as a tribute to Sladen, as her middle name was Clara.

 The Hand of Fear was also shown on BBC Four as a tribute.
 At the British Academy of Film and Television Arts, during the film clips of people who had died in the past year, Sladen was the final person to be shown.

 Singer-songwriter Talis Kimberley wrote a tribute song, "Goodnight, Sarah-Jane".

 Tom Baker paid tribute to Sladen on his official website saying "sweet memories of happy days with Lis Sladen, the lovely, witty, kind and so talented Lis Sladen".

-A tribute to Sladen's character, Sarah Jane Smith, was aired as a final episode of The Sarah Jane Adventures on 19 April 2020, titled "Farewell, Sarah Jane".